VRTX Bull Call Spread Strategy

 What is a bull call spread on VRTX?

 A bull call spread on VRTX is the bull call spread strategy applied to VRTX (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With VRTX stock trading near $436.98, the strikes shown on this page are snapped to the nearest listed VRTX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VRTX stock at $504.94 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VRTX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are VRTX bull call spread max profit and max loss calculated?